anthub-services/node-api-and-client-boilerplate/api/README.md

 | `./bin/start`                          | Build and run all the services (API and database)   |
 | `./bin/stop`                           | Stop all the services                               |
 | `./bin/console <container ID or Name>` | Access the terminal console of API container        |

-Note:

-- To view the Docker containers, open another terminal then enter `docker ps`
-- To manage separate Docker instance for API, open another terminal console and change the project directory from `root` to `api` and run the commands above

 ### Database